jkallhoff/blog/content/post/go-web-apps-risk-analyzer-tying-it-all-together.md

 > **Disclaimer:** this is old content that's horribly out of date and possibly **very** incorrect.
 I've archived it here for historic purposes only.
 It was written when the Go source wasn't yet housed at Github and I was still very much learning the language.

-If you haven't read the previous Risk Analyzer posts I highly suggest you do so first:
+If you haven't read the previous Risk Analyzer posts I highly suggest you do so first<!--more-->:

 *   [GO WEB APPS: RISK ANALYZER – SETUP][1]
 *   [GO WEB APPS: RISK ANALYZER – ENGINE AND TESTS][2]